haresfaiez/haresfaiez.github.io/_posts/2016-12-15-primitive-obsession.md

 Each program is a collection of decisions.
 It solves a problem, at least.
 It communicates the structure of the solution and, perhaps, the reason behind each decision.
-A program is, also, a collection of units, each has a set of responsibilities, a role, and an implementation.
+A program is, also, a collection of units.
+Each has a set of responsibilities, a role, and an implementation.
 When the units fit well together, the program communicates the solution well.

 The responsibilities of each unit specify the problems the unit solves (what it is doing), the role specifies its contribution to the program (why it is doing it),